dp-daly/js-snake/README.md

 ![](./README%20images/Screenshot%202024-05-09%20at%2016.28.53.png)

 There is a restart button in the console area to reset the game after game over.
+It is toggled off during gameplay.

 ## Alternative theme